rajatmodi62/OccludedActionBenchmark/README.md

 <img src="assets/tandem_1.gif" alt="Hinton's Islands of agreement" width="150" height="300">
 </div>

 Olympics.
 Millions were glued to their TV.
 The place where the best of humans compete.
 Audience thought they were competing.
 But, the actors were in synchrony: they were collaborating.
 Minds became one, and bodies flowed together.
 The vectors of neurons in their brains were rotating synchronously: they have the same phase and magnitude.
-They were binding together.
+There is no complexity, its simple: they were binding together.

 Tandem events are good for occlusions: the actor behind is largely covered by the actor before it.
 Let's try to make detectors work on this.